johey/multiplox/README.md

 Four wires can be configured for direct communication between a controller to a base unit.
 Useful for low latency applications such as light guns.
 There are a few caveats:
 * To use the Instant Connection, two units must agree to do so.
 All other units must ignore the signals.
 * After agreement to use a wire, this wire is globally locked until agreement is cancelled.
 * Protocol translation in software is not possible.
-Hence, there can be no universal lightgun.
+Hence, there can be no universal lightgun (though it might work if different light guns share the same protocol).

 Agreement to set up an Instant Connection is done via a CAN _Meta_ message.
 The plox unit with the controller initiates the connection and the currently active base unit plox must agree or deny.

 #### Canelling Agreement
 The Instant Connection agreement has a fairly short life time and must be actively reissued, otherwise cancelled.
 The timeout is yet to be decided, but a renegociation should be held approximately every four seconds and the agreement cancelled after six seconds.

+A subscription can also be actively cancelled by a controller plox.

 ## Configuration
 A Multiplox network consists of at least two and at most 16 units.
 Each unit needs a unique ID between 0 to 15.
 To setup the unit IDs, you